 Holes have certainly been laid out on a hilly landscape with cliffs, woods, ravines, creeks and rocky outcrops featuring from start to finish.
 The front nine is routed through forest and around water then the back nine climb into higher elevations, bringing several cliff-side tee positions into play.

 Two holes give a flavour of what to expect on the front nine.
 The par three 3rd measures only 127 yards from the back tees but because the tee shot is played downhill to a tiered green fronted by a ravine, the hole actually plays a lot shorter than the yardage on the scorecard.
 It’s followed by the par four 4th hole which falls over 200 feet tee from the tee to a sliver of a fairway where anything hit left or right is gone forever.

 If you think these holes are spectacular, the holes on the back nine are, if anything, even tougher and perhaps more scenic.
 In particular, the par four 11th and par five 13th are highly rated holes on the inward half.

-Golfers can obtain special green fee rates after 2.00pm and very attractive stay and play packages are available.
+You'll need to wait for the snow to melt (the course generally opens from May 1st) when golfers can obtain special green fee rates after 2.00pm and very attractive stay and play packages are available.